#How to customize your workspace on screener.in for analyzing stocks like a pro

 Folks.
 You need not look anywhere else.
 Screener.in is the tool of choice for analyzing/tracking stocks listed on Indian stock exchanges (NSE & BSE).
 It helps you as an investor to stay on top of your game.

-The objective of this post and subsequent posts on screener.in is to help you in getting acquainted with this amazing website so as to enable you to use this tool like a PRO.
+The objective of this post on screener.in is to help you in getting acquainted with this amazing website and customizing your workspace for stock analysis.

 So for this post let us begin and customize your workspace on screener.in for analyzing stocks.